Click to go HOME

 Local Battery talking, common battery signalling antisidetone.
 For use on nonpolarized ringing lines.
 B1A ringer, 387A capacitor, 104A coil, 266A inductor.

-Unusual party line variation has a hookswitch labeled "lift plunger to dial or talk" See Photos.
+Unusual party line modification has a hookswitch labeled "lift plunger to dial or talk" See Photos.

 C32.502